kiboschool/tk-future-proof-with-python/src/future-proof-with-python/community-orientation.md

 ---

-## Challenge 3: Feedback Is a Gift 🎁
+## Challenge 3: Submitting the feedback form

 **Description:** Submit the feedback form below indicates that you have completed the challenge. **If you do not submit the feedback form, it will be considered that you did not participate during the orientation.**